birkland/ocfl-rfc-demo/docs/README.md

 ### Specification

 * [RFC 0001: Pairtree Layout](0001-pairtree-layout.md).
 Describes a layout URI and set of rules for creating pairtree directory layouts.
+* [RFC 0003: Truncated N-tuple Layout](0003-truncated-ntuple-layout.md).
+Describes a URI and set of rules for creating truncated n-tuple directory layouts.

 ### Implementation pattern